 As findings became available, the research team reported them to the Army on a regular basis through more than a dozen in-person briefings to senior Army leadership including the Secretary of the Army, the Chief of Staff of the Army, the Vice Chief of Staff of the Army, the Deputy Undersecretary of the Army, the Army Surgeon General, and other senior officials.
 In this way, the Army could apply the findings to its ongoing health promotion, risk reduction, and suicide prevention efforts.

 In December 2013, the research team published a series of four methodological articles in the International Journal of Methods in Psychiatric Research that described the research design and methods to serve as the foundation for other publications that present findings.
 The first findings from Army STARRS were reported in a series of three articles published in JAMA Psychiatry in May 2014.
-As of the end of 2018, the team had published a total of 75 papers in scientific journals.
+As of the beginning of 2020, the team had published a total of 93 papers in scientific journals.
 The team continues to analyze the rich databases created during Army STARRS, and continues to produce and publish epidemiologic and neurobiologic findings from the multiple Army STARRS studies.

 For a summary of published findings please click here.

 Due to the great success of Army STARRS, the Center for the Study of Traumatic Stress received funding from the Department of Defense to continue and further develop the STARRS research.
 Under STARRS-LS, the research team is continuing to use the data systems and research platforms developed during the initial project period to provide further analyses and follow-up studies of the Soldiers who participated in Army STARRS.
 This work aims to produce additional benefits to the well-being of Service members.